Weeping and Laceleaf: Colors and Leaf Shapes

 These leaves are lobed more than some of the other laceleafs.
 They present a light bronze-green color with some yellow variegation.
 In the fall, they turn yellow and orange.
 Dr. Brown grows slowly into its mound shape.

 Acer palmatum ‘Jeddeloh Orange’

 The foliage on this laceleaf Japanese maple starts with fiery streaks of orange and red.
 In summer, the leaves will turn green and burgundy and then red with orange-red margins.
-In fall, ‘Jeddeloh Orange’ will turn orange and have copper-colored twigs in the winter for extra appeal.
+In the fall, ‘Jeddeloh Orange’ will turn orange, and have copper-colored twigs in the winter for extra appeal.

 Laceleafs with special seasonal colors